parot-99/Covid-19-Warning-System/README.md

 # Covid-19 Warning System

-Simple interface for detecting people with/without face masks using YOLOv4 and YOLOv4 Tiny.
+A deep learning based system that can:
+* Detect people not wearing face masks, mark them, and count the number of violations.
+* Detect social distancing violations, mark them, and count the number of violations.

 ## Weights

-#### [YOLOv4-tiny]
+* yolov4-mask (in progress) -> mask detection
+* [yolov4-tiny-mask] -> mask detection
+* yolov4 (in progress) -> social distancing detection
-#### YOLOv4 (in progress)
+* yolov4-tiny (in progress) -> social distancing detection

 ## Prerequisites
  1. Python 3.5–3.8
  2. pip 19.0 or later

 ## Note
     The requirements are updated acording to which version of tensorflow the repository was lately tested on.
     Feel free to use Tensorflow 2.2-2.4

-## Usage
+## Installation

-0. Note: It is highly recommended to use a GPU because YOLO is a very big network that runs poorly on CPU.
+1. Note: For best performance, enable GPU for tensorflow.
 Check [GPU support | Tensorflow] for GPU support.

 1. Clone the repository